onepiecejs/nodejs-cantas/README.md

 Cantas is a real-time collaborative web application.This is a side project, used as internal productivity tool in [Red Hat](https://www.redhat.com/).

-We believed this is the best open source project for learning HTML5/Nodejs/socket.io/backbone.js technology.
+This we believe, is a great open source project for learning HTML5/Nodejs/socket.io/backbone.js technology.

 Thanks for [all Contributors](AUTHORS.md)